 2) Use the people around you as motivation

-Most people are at home over the Christmas holidays and therefore surrounded by lots of family members.
+Most people are at home over the holidays and therefore surrounded by lots of family members.
 It’s easy to think that you won’t get any work done because you will be surrounded by so many people but you can actually use them to your advantage!
 Encourage your family members to show an interest in your work and tell them about the tasks you need to complete.
 You could make a list of the tasks you need to complete each day and show it to a family member.
 Then, work on each task for a period of time and when that time period is over, go back to that family member and tell them what you have done and still need to do.
-You can treat them a bit like a study coach/ motivator.
+You can treat them a bit like a study coach or motivator.
 They can keep you accountable and encourage you to keep going.

 3) Study to music

-You can try studying to some Christmassy music to keep you motivated and in the Christmas spirit.
+You can try studying to some music to keep you motivated and in the holiday spirit.
 Music with words can be distracting but you could try listening to music without lyrics.
-There are lots of Christmassy piano and jazz instrumentals on YouTube, which were specifically made to aid studying and concentration.
+There are lots of piano and jazz instrumentals on YouTube, which were specifically made to aid studying and concentration.
 You can also find some videos that let you listen to snow falling or a crackling fireplace.
 It sounds strange but having some calm background noise may really help you to focus.

 4) Make a timetable that includes fun breaks

-Whether it’s Christmas shopping with your friends, watching a movie or going out for dinner, schedule in a few slots into your revision timetable to do some fun activities.
+Whether it’s shopping with your friends, watching a movie or going out for dinner, schedule in a few slots into your revision timetable to do some fun activities.
 Structure your revision around these activities and it will give you some motivation.